-This article is a must-read for anyone thinking about buying a business opportunity, distributorship, licensee opportunity or a franchise.
+This article is a must-read for anyone seeking the best new and hottest business opportunity.
 Here we will teach you how to be a survivor instead of a victim!

 How often have you heard “This is a sure thing!” or “There is no way you can lose!” or, the one I love most, “You can make money doing nothing!”?
 Take caution.
 In business, the golden rule applies: If it sounds too good to be true, it most likely is.